Chances are, it's been asked.

 - What do you consider a sponsored post?

-Products and services still in beta, testing, and the prototype phase are usually too limited in functionality and too early-stage to be of any use to the average consumer.
-There’s no greater red flag than when we’re “invited” to try something out.
-I don't have time to sign up and add my email to yet another mailing list.
-Trust me, I am not a lonely soul.
+Products and services still in beta, testing, and prototype phase are usually too limited in functionality and too early-stage to be of any use to the average consumer.
+Thank you for the beta invitation, but chances are we just don't simply have the time.

 Is this useful to me when I plan my travels?
 Can I use this in every market I go to?
 Are there lots of markets covered?

 Take the time to consider these questions before you hit the Send button to us.

 Occasionally, we'll hear about something really great with a fantastic concept.
-But we still may pass it on because a) you don’t have the traction and breadth to be widely useful or 2) the functionality isn’t quite ironed out.
+But we still may pass because a) you don’t have the traction and breadth to be widely useful or 2) the functionality isn’t quite ironed out.

 These posts follow our advertising guidelines.
 That means it’s labeled and disclosed as such—instead of appearing to come from an individual—and follow FTC and Google guidelines (there's really no negotiation on that).

-Posting it any other way is just sneaky.
-And I don’t like being sneaky to our readers.
+Posting it any other way is sneaky.
+And we don’t like being sneaky to our readers.

 Because I don’t like to be sold false information that’s purposefully misrepresented.
 Do you?